-Cordran® (Flurandrenolide, USP) is a potent corticosteroid intended for topical use.
+Cordran® (flurandrenolide, USP) is a potent corticosteroid intended for topical use.
 Flurandrenolide occurs as white to off-white, fluffy, crystalline powder and is odorless.
 Flurandrenolide is practically insoluble in water and in ether.
-One g dissolves in 72 mL of alcohol and in 10 mL of chloroform.
+One gram of flurandrenolide dissolves in 72 mL of alcohol and in 10 mL of chloroform.
 The molecular weight of flurandrenolide is 436.52.

 What are the possible side effects of flurandrenolide topical (Cordran, Cordran SP, Cordran Tape)?